brikyland/briky-smart-contract/docs/Contracts/common/structs/IProposal.md

 }
 ```

-### Proposal
+## Proposal

 A proposal will be executed on an asset by an assigned operator if approved through votes by its holders.

 The proposal might require a budget to execute, which should be suggested in the context and contributed by
 holders under their own arrangements.

+{% hint style="info" %}
-_Any current holder of the asset, with client-side support, can propose by submitting a full proper context to
+Any current holder of the asset, with client-side support, can propose by submitting a full proper context to
 the server-side and forwarding only its checksum to this contract as the UUID of the new proposal.
 Authorized
 executives will later verify the feasibility of the proposal within a given expiration to either admit or
 disqualify it accordingly.
 During this process, the full context is uploaded to a public database (e.g., IPFS),
 and the link is submitted to be the URI of proposal context.
 This approach protects the database from external
-attacks as well as ensures proposals remain validatable and user-oriented._
+attacks as well as ensures proposals remain validatable and user-oriented.
+{% endhint %}

 ```solidity
 struct Proposal {